How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 • Taxpayer’s name, address, and contact information

-• A statement expressing your desire to appeal IRS’s findings to the Office of Appeals
+• A statement expressing your desire to appeal the IRS’s findings to the Office of Appeals

 • The tax period in question